shuzhao-li/yung/chapters/0_APPENDIX.md

 with a straightened lot, seemed little short of princely.
-In 1860, however, overtures were made him by one of the leading silk and tea houses of Shanghai to enter its service as travel* ing inland agent, which, for the reason in part
+In 1860, however, overtures were made him by one of the leading silk and tea houses of Shanghai to enter its service as traveling inland agent, which, for the reason in part that it would send him touring through a wide extent of country and possess him, by observa- tion, of a knowledge that he deemed would be

-APPENDIX 261

-that it would send him touring through a wide extent of country and possess him, by observa- tion, of a knowledge that he deemed would be